COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 + *Link to `GM` script:* Link the newly created function to the `GM` script.
 + *Add `OnClick` function:* Add the newly created function to the `OnClick` function of the new UI button in the unity editor.

 If a button does not perform the functionality assigned to it, first check that the object has the appropriate script attached using the Unity Editor Inspect mode.
-Then, if the script is present, then it is most likely an issue with the logic of the code.
+If the script is present, then it is most likely an issue with the logic of the code.

 === Combat System <Combat-system-section>